WhiskeyYankee/CleaningData/README.md

 rich in content.
 I removed excess symbols and replaced a few values to make them easier to reference.
 The 'DataSummary' CSV groups the Data by activity and determines the mean (expected value) of each of the variable measurements.

+## Script functions
+This script imports and combines the data from the study, selects the features of interest, cleans up the variable names and summarizes the values using the mean.